Kodylow/old-fedimint-ts/README.md

 # fedimint-ts-client

-This is a TypeScript client that consumes the Fedimint Http Client (https://github.com/kodylow/fedimint-http-client)[https://github.com/kodylow/fedimint-http-client]
+This is a TypeScript client that consumes the Fedimint Http Client (https://github.com/kodylow/fedimint-http-client)[https://github.com/kodylow/fedimint-http-client], communicating with it via HTTP and a password.
+It's a hacky prototype, but it works until we can get a proper TS client for Fedimint.
+All of the federation handling code happens in the fedimint-http-client, this just exposes a simple API for interacting with the client from TypeScript (will be mirrored in Python and Go).

 Start the following in the fedimint-http-client .env environment variables: